cubbles/cubx-grunt-wct-scaffolder/README.md

 # cubx-grunt-wct-scaffolder

 Grunt integration for generate the scaffold of wct unit tests for cubbles components.
 This is a wrapper for the cubx-wct-scaffolder package.
+This grunt plugin was developed for usage in cubbles projects in cubbles-coder-devtools.

 ## Getting Started
 This plugin requires Grunt `~0.4.5`